 Farsley will soon be at the heart of a weekend of special events celebrating the village’s rich heritage.

-Special heritage-related events include:
+Special heritage-related events for 2016 include:

 - Farsley’s popular annual Aston Martin Parade will roll through the village on Saturday, September 10.